UVADS/DS2022/SETUP.md

 ### Python

-- [ ] Find or install Python3 on your laptop.
+- [ ] Find Python3 on your laptop.
 Version 3.9 or higher is preferable.
 You should be able to invoke it interactively from your terminal with:

         $ python3